Kitware/CMake/Help/dev/review.rst

   to a period of inactivity.
 See the `Expire`_ step.
 Use this label after closing a MR for this reason.

+* ``workflow:external-discussion`` indicates that the MR has been closed pending discussion elsewhere.
+See the `External Discussion`_ step.
+  Use this label after closing a MR for this reason.

 The workflow status labels are intended to be mutually exclusive, so please remove any existing workflow label when adding one.